oroinc/orocommerce/src/Oro/Bundle/TaxBundle/Resources/doc/api/customer_tax_code.md

-# Oro\Bundle\TaxBundle\Entity\ProductTaxCode
+# Oro\Bundle\TaxBundle\Entity\CustomerTaxCode

 ## ACTIONS

 ### get

-Retrieve a specific product tax code record.
+Retrieve a specific customer tax code record.

 {@inheritdoc}

 ### get_list

-Retrieve a collection of product tax code records.
+Retrieve a collection of customer tax code records.

 {@inheritdoc}

 ### create

-Create a new product tax code record.
+Create a new customer tax code record.

 The created record is returned in the response.